dduyg/codeCurations/scripts/AutoMail/README.md

-# AutoMail
+# `auto_mailer.py`

-*Here's a Python script to send automated emails using SMTP, with support for attachments:*
+_Here's a Python script to send automated emails using SMTP, with support for attachments:_

 - Sends an email using Gmail's SMTP server (can be modified for other providers).
 - Supports attachments (PDFs, images, documents, etc.).